February 19th 2020

 Why IBS is on the rise

-20 per cent of the UK population will suffer from IBS symptoms at some point.
+As The IBS Network pointed out, there's been a sharp rise of cases in 2020 and stats show that 20 per cent of the UK population will suffer from IBS symptoms at some point.
 That’s one in five of us and it’s an epidemic.
 It’s partly to do with the food we’re eating, but also the gut-brain connection.
 I always tackle food with IBS patients, but monitoring stress levels is just as important.
 I can’t get patients better unless we address both at the same time.

 IBS is predominantly a Western, modern problem.
 More traditional societies and communities such as the Hadza tribe in Tanzania don’t get IBS.
 There’s something within the lifestyle that we live, be it stress levels, gut bacteria, our food habits or all of these combined that’s making IBS cases soar.
 Interestingly, in my private clinic, patients that come to me suffering with IBS are almost exclusively women, normally between 35 and 55.
 Many also have anxiety problems and I’m convinced that’s strongly linked.
 To put this into perspective, IBS now makes up at least half of my clinic day.

 IBS is thought of as a diagnosis of exclusion- if we don’t know what you’ve got after running a roster of tests, we’ll call it IBS.
 We’ve been derogatory about it before and patients have been convinced that it’s all in their heads.
-It’s not been taken seriously enough, and patients have rightly felt let down.
+It’s not been taken seriously enough and patients have rightly felt let down.

 How IBS treatment is changing